Jordan-2113/CI-CD-tool/README.md

 * **Build Release** - If the e2e tests are successful then a release is created.
 The steps for building a release are:
   * sonar-scanner is used to perform code quality and security scanning.
 The results are saved in **sonar**qube according to the [sonar-project.properties](sample-app/sonar-project.properties) file.
   * skaffold is used to create the docker image and push it to the container registry according to the [skaffold.yaml](samle-app/skaffold.yaml) file.
   * Jenkins X uses anchore to scan the docker image just created for CVEs.
 Anchore will scan the "OS" files in the image as well as the application libraries such as node modules or python libraries.
+  * Jenkins X uses helm to publish the application chart to ChartMuseum.

 * **Promote to Environments** - Lastly Jenkins X will automatically deploy the release into any permanent environment, marked as *Auto* deploy, in our case the *Staging* environment.
 It does this by updating the application version number in the [environment's requirements.yaml](sample-environment/env/requirements.yaml) file and then opening a PR for the change.
 The PR is automatically merged into master and this initiates the [environment's CD pipeline](sample-environment/Jenkinsfile)